CLAT 2018: Top three ranks in law entrance go to friends in Jaipur

 Garg said he made sure that every hour counted.
 “I never believed in cutting myself off from social media platforms in order to study.
 For me it wasn’t about studying for long hours but to give my full concentration during the period I studied.
 I started preparing right after class 10 and gave special emphasis to current affairs,” Garg said.

-Garg said that a few months before the exams, he shifted his focus to practice oriented preparation and appeared in 90-100 mock tests of CLAT.
+Garg said that a few months before the exams, he shifted his focus to practice-oriented preparation and appeared in 90-100 mock tests of CLAT.

 “After I was done with my boards I would revise all that I had studied… I believe that this has been possible because of the constant support of my parents.
 Since my father is posted out of Jaipur, my mother was always there to help me out,” said Garg.